mumoshu/okra/README.md

 `Okra` is a [Kubernetes controller](https://kubernetes.io/docs/concepts/architecture/controller/) and a set of [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) which provide advanced multi-cluster appilcation rollout capabilities, such as canary deployment of clusters.

-`okra` manages **Cell** for you.
+`Okra` manages **cells** for you.
+A cell can be compared to a few things.

+A cell is like a Kubernetes pod of containers.
+It's an isolated set of containers, where each container usually runs a single application, and you can have two or more pods for availability and scalability.
+Similarly, a cell is a set of Kubernetes clusters, where each cluster runs your application and you can have two or more clusters behind a loadbalancer for horizontal scalability beyond the limit of a single cluster.

 A cell is like a storage array but for Kubernetes clusters.
 You hot-swap a disk in a storage array while running.
-Similarly, with `okra` you hot-swap a cluster in a system while running.
+Similarly, with `okra` you hot-swap a cluster in a cell while keeping your application up and running.

-`okra` (currently) integrates with AWS ALB and NLB and target groups for traffic management, CloudWatch Metrics and Datadog for canary analysis.

 ## Goals